Decentralized Collaborative Learning Framework for Next POI Recommendation: PRELIMINARIES

 \textbf{Definition 1: Check-in Activity}.
 A check-in activity of a user indicates a user $u\in U$ has visited a POI $p\in P$ at a timestamp $t$.
 It can be denoted by a tuple $x=(u,p,t)$.

 \textbf{Definition 2: Check-in sequence}.
 A check-in sequence contains $M$ consecutive check-in activities visited by a user $u_i$, denoted by $X(u_i)=\{x_1,x_2,...,x_M\}$.

 \textbf{Task 1: Decentralized Next POI Recommendation}.
 In our decentralized framework, the server is only responsible for providing pretrained parameters (i.e., POI embeddings) and identifying neighbors for each client in a privacy-preserving manner.
 No user profiles are used by either local models or the server.
 After receiving the anonymized neighbor IDs from the server, each mobile device will obtain and aggregate knowledge from its neighbors to update the local model.
+Note that each device hosts only one user's data and model.
 Given $X(u_i)$ and neighbor IDs, the local model is trained to provide a ranked list of POIs based on each user's recent interest as recommendations.